-• GenEd Interdisciplinary & Emerging Issues/Interdisciplinary Prerequisites: EN 50A and EN 52 or ESL 95 and ESL 99Examines one of America's most turbulent decades: the 1960s.
+Examines one of America's most turbulent decades: the 1960s.
 This course explores the Civil Rights Movement, the Vietnam War, the Anti-War Movement, and changing cultural and social mores.
 Emphasis will include an examination of the history, politics, literature, and music of the era.